-The Corporate, Strategic and Community Department are responsible for the corporate and community services in the Municipality under the leadership of Operational Manager: Anneleen Vorster.
-Ms Vorster can be contacted on tel (023) 541 1320 and e-mail anneleen@pamun.gov.za
+The Corporate, Strategic and Community Department are responsible for Corporate and Community services in the Municipality under the leadership of Operational Manager: Anneleen Vorster.
+Ms Vorster can be contacted on tel (023) 541 1320 and e-mail anneleen@pamun.gov.za.
+This position will become vacant once the MEC has concur the appointment of Mrs A Vorster.
 The Corporate, Strategic and Community Services Manager do not yet comply with the Minimum Competency Regulations.
 This Department oversees the following services: